davislyu/FrontendSpreadSheetsProj/README.md

 ### 📋 How It Works
 - Tabs Management: You can create new tabs or switch between existing ones using the tabs bar at the top.
 Each tab holds a unique set of data.
 - Editing Cells: Simply click on a cell to edit its content.
 Your changes are saved as soon as you move to another cell or press enter.
 - Scrolling for More: When you reach the bottom of the spreadsheet, more rows will load automatically.
-Say goodbye to adding rows manually!

 ### 🎨 Styling
-- The app has a clean and minimalistic design, ensuring that your data is the star of the show.
+- The app has a clean and minimalistic design.
 - Focused cells and headers are subtly highlighted for better visibility.
-- Plus (+) button in the tabs bar for easily adding new tabs.
+- Plus button in the tabs bar for easily adding new tabs.

 ### 🛠 Built With
 - Vue.js: For a responsive and reactive user interface.